The compressible Euler equations in a physical vacuum: a comprehensive Eulerian approach: Introduction

 \subsubsection{Existence of regular solutions}

 The aim of Section~\ref{s:reg-exist} is to prove the existence theorem in the context of regular solutions.
-The scheme we propose here is constructive, using a time discretization via a Newton type method to produce good approximate solutions.
-However a naive implementation of Newton's method looses derivatives; to rectify this we precede the Newton step by (i) a regularization on a suitable scale, and (ii) a separate transport part\footnote{This bit is optional but does simplify the analysis.}.
+The scheme we propose here is constructive, using a time discretization via an Euler type method to produce good approximate solutions.
+However a naive implementation of Euler's method looses derivatives; to rectify this we precede the Euler step by (i) a regularization on a suitable scale, and (ii) a separate transport part\footnote{This bit is optional but does simplify the analysis.}.
 The challenge is to control the energy growth at each step of the way.
 This is more delicate for the regularization, which has has to be done carefully using the elliptic transition operators $L_1$ and $L_2$.

 We note that our construction is very different from any other approaches previously used in analyzing this problem; they all relied on parabolic regularizations.
 Our construction is simpler and more direct, though not without interesting subtleties.
 It is also better tailored to the physical structure of the equations, which makes this approach more robust and also successful in the relativistic counterpart of our problem.